PLA Self-Assessment Guide

 Are you a good candidate for Prior Learning Assessment?

-Thomas Edison State College has developed this self-assessment tool to help you determine whether you are a good candidate for the Prior Learning Assessment (PLA) program.
+Thomas Edison State College has developed this self-assessment tool to help you determine whether you are a good candidate for Prior Learning Assessment (PLA).

 Identify your college-level knowledge and skills.

 First, review your resume and make a list of the following: